trobonox/trobonox/README.md

 - Kanri (Offline Kanban board app made using Tauri and Nuxt)
 - Projects and management at catto labs (developer trio)
 - Working on a redesign of my personal website
+- Productivity mobile app using Expo and React Native

 ## Contact me:
 If you have any questions or want to work with me feel free to write an email at: **hello@trobo.tech**.